mpsonntag/snippets/courses/teaching/golang.md

             *x = *x/2
             fmt.Println("i has been divided:\t", i) // 11
         }

+NOTE: pointers are usually used with `structs`, larger constructs that might have large
+      memory requirements.
+Instead of passing the structs from function to function, it is probably more efficient to just pass the memory address to the struct and fetch the content only where it is actually required.

 ### `new`
 - the `new` function can be used to get a pointer to a new value